Prairie View A&M visits Williams and UAPB - WTOP News

 Pine Bluff, Arkansas; Saturday, 6:30 p.m.
 EST

-BOTTOM LINE: UAPB faces the Prairie View A&M Panthers after Rashad Williams scored 23 points in UAPB’s 75-67 loss to the Alabama A&M Bulldogs.
+BOTTOM LINE: UAPB hosts the Prairie View A&M Panthers after Rashad Williams scored 23 points in UAPB’s 75-67 loss to the Alabama A&M Bulldogs.

 The Golden Lions have gone 6-5 in home games.
-UAPB averages 15.0 assists per game to lead the SWAC, paced by Williams with 3.2.
+UAPB is 34th in college basketball averaging 10.5 made 3-pointers per game while shooting 36.9% from downtown.
+Williams leads the team averaging 3.5 makes while shooting 40.3% from 3-point range.

-The Panthers have gone 5-8 against SWAC opponents.
-Prairie View A&M gives up 76.7 points to opponents and has been outscored by 5.6 points per game.
+The Panthers are 5-8 against SWAC opponents.
+Prairie View A&M ranks seventh in the SWAC scoring 30.2 points per game in the paint led by Javontae Hopkins averaging 8.0.

-UAPB averages 80.2 points per game, 3.5 more points than the 76.7 Prairie View A&M allows.
-Prairie View A&M’s 42.0% shooting percentage from the field this season is 3.5 percentage points lower than UAPB has allowed to its opponents (45.5%).
+UAPB is shooting 44.6% from the field this season, 3.4 percentage points lower than the 48.0% Prairie View A&M allows to opponents.
+Prairie View A&M averages 4.8 made 3-pointers per game this season, 2.6 fewer made shots on average than the 7.4 per game UAPB allows.

 TOP PERFORMERS: Williams is averaging 18.1 points and 3.2 assists for the Golden Lions.

-Javontae Hopkins is scoring 14.3 points per game and averaging 4.4 rebounds for the Panthers.
+Kevin McGaskey is averaging 3.6 points and 1.5 steals for the Panthers.

 LAST 10 GAMES: Golden Lions: 5-5, averaging 75.0 points, 36.7 rebounds, 13.3 assists, 3.8 steals and 2.2 blocks per game while shooting 43.8% from the field.
 Their opponents have averaged 76.4 points per game.